Adam11072000/MTM_EX3_TESTS/README.md

 2) partB: which consists of all the files you used to implement the said part.

-3) partC: as said in part2 directory.
+3) partC: as said in partB directory.

 4) provided: which has the following files: